Things to Do in Santiago

 I have been a guide for 14 years, and I have been on a platform for 6 years with over 900 reviews and an overall rating of 4.97 you will not regret taking a walk with me.

-This space is ideal for learning more about Chilean flora and fauna and about the cultural manifestations that are celebrated from this point where the Andes mountain range can be seen in all its splendor.
+This space is ideal for learning more about Chilean flora and fauna and about the cultural manifestations celebrated from this point where the Andes mountain range can be seen in all its splendor.

 Moreover, it is a suitable space to "leave the city without leaving the city" and walk along trails surrounded by nature.